 What is Demand Forecasting and Why is it Important

-Demand forecasting is the process of estimating future consumer demand for a product or service based on historical data, market trends, and other influencing factors.Logistics Companies
+Demand forecasting is the process of estimating future consumer demand for a product or service based on historical data, market trends, and other influencing factors.Why is training and development important for teams involved in supplier management?

 Demand forecasting is crucial for businesses as it helps them make informed decisions regarding inventory management, production planning, and resource allocation, ultimately leading to improved efficiency and customer satisfaction.

-Common challenges include addressing uncertainties and variabilities in consumer behaviour, market fluctuations, and the availability of reliable data, which can all impact the accuracy of forecasts.
+Common challenges include addressing uncertainties and variabilities in consumer behaviour, market fluctuations, and the availability of reliable data, which can all impact the accuracy of forecasts.10 Best Practices for Supplier Relationship Management

 Related Links